Minor Injuries Management (SCQF level 9) CPD Award

 - Department of Nursing and Midwifery, Inverness

-This course is funded by the Scottish Government General Practice Nursing Fund.
+General Practice Nurses and out of hours service applicants may obtain funding via the Scottish Government General Practice Nursing Fund.
 Further information can be accessed via the NHS Education for Scotland (NES) CPD Connect site.

 What can I do on completion of my course?